amitkr209/Python_and_R_Projects/Data Analyst Job Market Analysis/README.md

 - **Data Analysts have the lowest median salary among the listed roles**, with a median around `$90K`.
 The salary distribution is narrower, with fewer high outliers, reflecting that this is typically an entry or mid-level role compared to the others.

-## Investigate Median Salary Vs Skill for Data Analysts in India
+## Investigate Median Salary Vs Skill for Data Analyst in India
 Next, I narrowed my analysis and focused only on data analyst roles.
 I looked at the highest-paid skills and the most in-demand skills.
 I used two bar charts to showcase these.

 View my notebook with detailed steps here: [05_Median vs Skill Count](https://github.com/amitkr209/Python_and_R_Projects/blob/main/Data%20Analyst%20Job%20Market%20Analysis/05_Median%20vs%20Skill%20Count.ipynb).